 by Matt Slick

 Yes, God could make a world without suffering.
-In fact, he already did when he made the world before it fell into sin.
+In fact, He already did when He made the world before it fell into sin.
 Adam and Eve were living in the Garden of Eden in a world where there was no suffering, no murder, and no lying.
 But when they rebelled against God, suffering entered into the world.
 So, God did not make a world with suffering in it.
 See also, Atheism, Adam and Eve, and Suffering

 Why does God allow suffering to continue in the world?

 But then, why does God continue to allow suffering in the world?
 The question is difficult to answer because there are several philosophical considerations worth addressing.
-First of all, are we asking if it's possible for God to have carried out his plan but not have allowed suffering?
-On one hand, we could say yes because God is all-powerful and can do whatever He wants.
+First of all, are we asking if it's possible for God to have carried out His plan but not have allowed suffering?
+On the one hand, we could say yes because God is all-powerful and can do whatever He wants.
 On the other hand, if God always does what is best for His glory (Isaiah 43:7), then we could make the case that it was God's sovereign plan to allow suffering to occur in the world.